jillesvangurp/kt-search/README.md

 Please file issues if you find any or have any reasonable suggestions for changes.

 Within reason, I can help with simple issues.
-Beyond that, I can offer my services as a consultant as well if you need some more help with getting started or just using Elasticsearch/Opensearch in general with just about any tech stack.
+Beyond that, I  offer my services as a consultant as well if you need some more help with getting started or just using Elasticsearch/Opensearch in general with just about any tech stack.
 I can help with discovery projects, trainings, architecture analysis, query and mapping optimizations, or just generally help you get the most out of your search setup and your product roadmap.

+The best way to reach me is via email if you wish to use my services professionally.
+Please refer to my [website](https://www.jillesvangurp.com) for that.

-You can reach me via the issue tracker and I also lurk in the amazing [Kotlin Slack](https://kotlinlang.org/community/), [Elastic Slack](https://www.elastic.co/blog/join-our-elastic-stack-workspace-on-slack), and [Search Relevancy Slack](https://opensourceconnections.com/blog/2021/07/06/building-the-search-community-with-relevance-slack/) communities.
-And I have a [website](https://www.jillesvangurp.com) with more contact details.
+I also try to respond quickly to issues.
+And I also lurk in the amazing [Kotlin](https://kotlinlang.org/community/), [Elastic](https://www.elastic.co/blog/join-our-elastic-stack-workspace-on-slack), and [Search Relevancy](https://opensourceconnections.com/blog/2021/07/06/building-the-search-community-with-relevance-slack/) Slack communities.

 ## About this README